-The maximum permissible duration for the completion of the MCA with specialization in Data Science (DS) programme shall be five years, beyond which the candidate shall not be allowed to continue or be awarded the MCA with specialization in Data Science (DS) degree.
+The maximum permissible duration for the completion of the MCA programme shall be five years, beyond which the candidate shall not be allowed to continue or be awarded the MCA degree.

 6. Medium of Instruction

 The medium of instruction, course delivery, examinations, assignments, and laboratory work shall be strictly in English.
 Students are encouraged to improve communication skills in English through remedial and language enhancement courses offered by the University.